bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 A power button wasn't the only missing feature - budget home computers of the 80s outsourced their peripherals to existing consumer electronics.
-Cathode ray tube monitors were expensive, and ones with digital inputs had no other function.
+Cathode ray tube monitors were expensive, ones with digital inputs cost twice as much and had no other function.
 So, like gaming machines before it in the 70's, the Spectrum came with an RF modulator.
-You'd connect it to the family TV's aerial port with a coaxial cable and tune it in the best you could.
+You'd connect it to the family TV's aerial port with a coaxial cable, and tune it in the best you could.

-More expensive computers had disk drives, but on machines like the Spectrum, Commodore 64 and Amstrad CPC series, games were stored on audio cassette tapes.
+More expensive computers had disk drives, but on machines like the Spectrum, Commodore 64 and Amstrad CPC series, games came on audio cassette tapes.
-You played into the MIC port with cables connected to a radio cassette player, directly into the headphone/mic port, using a splitter cable to separate the mono MIC and EAR channels.
+You split the mono EAR and MIC channels with a splitter cable, plugging them into your mum's radio cassette player, then played the game into the machine's EAR port while carefully avoiding the record switch.

 ![tape](tape.webp)

 ## A conflict of interest

-The main reason to buy a home computer was to play games, but engineers built home computers to bring the glory of computing into the home.
+Engineers built home computers to bring the glory of computing into the home, but the main reason to buy one was to play games.

-So, gaming was both the killer app and also a grubby, degenerate, secondary function, kind of like porn was to the early Internet.
-And like that conflict caused Flash and QuickTime to dominate the early web, this led to a user experience few would stand for today: To load a game, you'd instruct the thing to do the loading; you had to enter the `LOAD` keyword into the CLI.
+So gaming was the killer app and also a grubby, degenerate, secondary function, kind of like porn was to the early Internet.
+Just like that conflict caused Flash and QuickTime to dominate the early web, this one led to a user experience few would stand for today: To load a game, you'd actually instruct the thing to do the loading; you had to enter the `LOAD` keyword into the CLI.

-This sounds simple enough, but the ZX Spectrum's budget constraints came with quirks, making this process not only famously awkward but also different to every other home computer.
+This sounds simple enough, but Spectrum's budget constraints came with more quirks, quirks that made the process famously awkward and different to every other home computer.

 ## The ZX character set

-Short on RAM, CPU and long on ideas, the boffins at Nine Tiles decided that their BASIC interpreter could do without the text part of their lexical parser and instead dealt in tokens.
-So they assigned all possible functions to an extended character set.
+Short on RAM, CPU and long on ideas, the boffins at Nine Tiles decided that their BASIC interpreter could do without the text part of a lexical parser, it instead dealt with tokens.
+They assigned all possible functions to an extended character set.
 Characters `0xA5` to `0xFF` became entire words rather than a single character, and to input them, the text cursor switched between modes depending on context.
-A flashing `K` for keyword input, an `L` for letters and so on.
-This acted as extended forms of the SHIFT key, not quite as many as modern Macs, but enough to be just as confusing.
+A flashing `K` meant keyword input, an `L` for letters and so on.
+These modes acted as extended forms of the SHIFT key, not as many as the modern Mac's 8-bit chorded keyboard, but enough to be pretty confusing.

-Here's the output of a BASIC program that prints the set, taken from Wikipedia:
+Here's the output of a BASIC program that prints the "letters" of the ZX character set, taken from Wikipedia:

 ![charset](characters.png)